OptStartHeat

 REAL

-Current outdoor temperature
+Current outside temperature

 rTi